The Best Universal Remotes For 2025

 But lets say you actually lose the remote, what then?

-Well the included harmony hub allows your smartphone to act as a stand in universal remote, with all the same settings and tweaks that you had before.
+Well the included app allows your smartphone to act as a stand in universal remote, with all the same settings and tweaks that you had before if saved via cloud.

 This really takes customizability to the next level.

-Even if the remote doesn’t have a direct line of site with something, it’ll still work due to its ability to connect to your internet.
+Even if the remote doesn’t have a direct line of site with something, it’ll still work due to the included IR hub for 360 degree signal plus its ability to connect to your internet if the device is using that.

 There isn’t even a need to worry about batteries, since this remote is completely rechargeable.